Our use of Cookies

 Forest Reproductive Material must meet OECD scheme requirements, with some minor exceptions where simpler conditions will apply.

-Marketing seed in the EU
+Marketing seed in the EU and in NI

-The EU have formally granted equivalence to the UK for agricultural seed (excluding production of vegetable seed), fruit and vegetable propagating material, and forest reproductive material (FRM) (excluding tested material).
-The EU Commission has adopted a new temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and Northern Ireland).
-The decision will remain in place until the end of 2024 and will permit Member States to make their own decisions about importing tested categories of FRM from GB.
-This temporary decision will allow the EU the time necessary to extend Council Decision 2008/971/EC to apply to tested material and will avoid any risk of disruption of imports of tested material into the EU.
+In addition, the European Commission has adopted a temporary equivalence decision that permits the marketing of the tested categories of FRM to the EU (and NI).
+The decision will remain in place until the end of 2024 and permits Member States to make their own decisions about importing tested categories of FRM from GB.
+This temporary decision allows the EU the time necessary to extend Council Decision 2008/971/EC to apply to tested material and will avoid any risk of disruption of imports of tested material into the EU.
 Suppliers of FRM are advised to contact the Forestry Commission to obtain the necessary OECD certificates before supplying any FRM to the EU at FRM@forestrycommission.gov.uk

 Crop Group